Monday 19th August 2024

 • Warehouses

-There are certain types of properties that are exempt from business rates, e.g. Farm buildings, see HMRC's full list of exempted buildings.
-However, unfortunately, these exemptions do not normally apply to office spaces.
+There are certain types of properties that are exempt from business rates, e.g. farm buildings, see HMRC's full list of exempted buildings.

 Do you have to pay business rates if you rent an office?

 If you opt for a fully serviced, "all-inclusive" office contract then business rates will normally be included in the rental cost each month.
-With conventional office space business rates will be chargeable on top of the rental cost.

-It is very important when comparing different office spaces that you understand which costs are covered in the rental amount.
-At Tally Workspace we use a cost comparison table which lays out the different office costs to ensure you are 100% clear on what is included and excluded so that you can be sure that you are making the best office space decision for your budget.
+At Tally Workspace, we use a cost comparison table which lays out the different office costs to ensure you are 100% clear on what's included and excluded so that you can be sure that you are making the best office space decision for your budget.

 Who pays business rates the tenant or the landlord?